We can say with some conviction that you are a sufferer of glossophobia – the fear of public speaking.

 - Nervous about a wedding speech?
 When you’ve smashed it, you get to enjoy the wedding and see the reactions of those involved.

-Nervousness is not always a bad thing, it can give you that adrenaline rush you need to focus and get the job done.
+Nervousness is not always a bad thing, it can give you that adrenaline rush you need to focus and get the job done, as a way to avoid fear of public speaking.

 #9 – Get Comfortable With Pausing